-Note If your site is very large, p4 verify may take some time to run, and you may wish to perform this step on a weekly basis rather than on a daily basis.
+Note | For large installations, p4 verify may take some time to run.
+Furthermore, the database is locked when p4 verify is running, which prevents most other Perforce commands from being used.
+Administrators of large sites may wish to perform p4 verify on a weekly basis, rather than a nightly basis.

 For more about the p4 verify command, see "File verification by signature" on page 47.